Skip to content

 Warning

 Deleting a repository will immediately and permanently break the build of all modules that depend on it.
-This action cannot be undone.
+This action can't be undone.

 To delete a repository, go to the repository's Settings page, then click Delete repository.